dewgong64/ThemeCafe/docs/themecreation/animated/Frame.md

 - Go inside Textures

 - Now replace every frame that you are going to use with your images

+    ??? info "Recommended Image Resolution"

+        1280x720 or less, anything higher is more likely to crash on console

     - Right click the frame you are going to replace
     - Click Replace